bourgeois247/algore.practice/README.md

 ## How to use this

+> NB All of the problems assume a Javascript environment

 Each file contains a solution for one challenge.
 Details of the challenge are in the "front matter" or documentation of the page.
 To run, you'd need to have [NodeJS](nodejs.com) installed.
 Simply navigate to the folder where you've cloned this repository to, and then run with Node.
 For instance, to run the `reverse-array-in-place.js`, in your terminal, run

 ```